 How To Introduce Elf On The Shelf To Your Kids For The First Time

-Because this is a Christmas tradition that takes a minute to explain.
+This Christmas tradition takes a minute to explain.

 When Elf on the Shelf hit homes several years ago, it wasn't immediately clear if it would be the sort of tradition families would keep around for the long haul.
-But it's obvious now that Elf on the Shelf is absolutely still going strong, both in homes around the world and on social media.
-You can't visit Facebook or Instagram in the month of December without seeing an Elf getting into some dustup that inevitably ends with mini-marshmallows.
+But it's obvious now that Elf on the Shelf is absolutely still going strong.
+You can't visit your go-to social media app in the month of December without seeing an elf getting into some dustup that inevitably ends with mini-marshmallows.
 But if you're new to this magical world, you might be wondering how to introduce Elf on the Shelf to kids for the first time.
 There's the whole "don't terrify them" bit with the idea of an elf moving around at night, but you also want to make sure you tie up any loose ends with the magic so your kids don't have any questions.

 Elf on the Shelf all began in 2005 when Carol Aebersold and her daughter Chanda Bell wrote the children's picture book The Elf on the Shelf: A Christmas Tradition.
 The story is all about an elf who was sent from the North Pole by Santa to observe how well a little kid was behaving in the days leading up to Christmas.
 Every night, the elf would return to Santa to tell him how the children were doing, and then he would zip back to the family to find a new spot in their house where the kids wouldn't be too quick to find him right away.

-A personalized letter is one way to introduce your kids to their new buddy who will be sticking around for the holidays.
+An Elf on the Shelf welcome letter is one way to introduce your kids to their new buddy who will be sticking around for the holidays.
 It can explain to them that the elf has been sent from the North Pole to watch their behavior for Santa, and that the Elf will report back to Santa every night.
-Writing in the first person, according to blogger Amy, from Oh So Savvy mom, makes the Elf feel even more real.
-In fact, she re-introduces the Elf to her kids when he arrives every year after an 11-month hiatus.

 Honestly, beyond that, it's really as simple as popping the elf somewhere in your home.
-Pinterest is awash with ideas that trash your bathroom and kitchen, but even if the elf is just sitting on the edge of the mantel with a candy cane, your kids will be surprised and excited.
-As long as they know the story of the elf — that they can't be touched or they'll lose their magic, and that the whole point is for the elf to return to Santa each night and report their findings — it really doesn’t take much.
+There’s tons of Elf on the Shelf arrival ideas that range from trashing your kitchen to simply setting your family’s Elf on the Shelf on the mantel with a candy cane — either way, your kids will be surprised and excited as long as they know the story of the elf (that they can't be touched or they'll lose their magic, and that the whole point is for the elf to return to Santa each night and report their findings).
+Contrary to what you may feel peer pressured to do, it really doesn’t take much to impress your kids.

 But whatever you do to introduce the Elf on the Shelf to your kids, just know that you're in it for the long haul between now and Christmas.
-So long as your kids are old enough, they're bound to notice if the elf doesn't move a few nights in a row, so try to do your homework and prepare yourself with some elf on the shelf ideas in advance.
+So long as your kids are old enough, they're bound to notice if the elf doesn't move a few nights in a row, so try to do your homework and prepare yourself with some easy Elf on the Shelf ideas in advance.